Miyeokguk, Korean Seaweed Soup

 3. Prepare rice-rinsed-water

 In a large bowl, wash 2 cups of rice and drain.
 Pour more than 9 cups of water and rub rice grains to get milky colored water.
 Save this milky water for the soup base.
 You can use the rice to make rice.
 If you don’t want to use rice-rinsed water, use regular water.
-Then, you can mix 1 tsp of four with ¼ cup of cold water until there is no lump.
+Then, you can mix 1 tsp of flour (or sweet rice flour) with ¼ cup of cold water until there is no lump.
 Add this to the soup in the last 5 min while stirring.

 Wash 2 cups rice